 We are lucky to have access to so many different ecosystems on one plot of land.
 This diversity offers us the opportunity to raise organic produce, rotationally graze sheep across large pastures, make our own hay, forage for wild edibles, raise small grains, and utilize cover crops to improve soil health.

 We’ve been slowly adding high tunnels, greenhouse space, perimeter fencing, organic matter, a root cellar, and other infrastructure needed to make our farm a reliable producer of pastured lamb and winter produce.
-Please join us by participating in the farm’s Winter CSA, by purchasing a whole lamb, and by getting to know your farmers.
+Please join us by purchasing a lamb share and by getting to know your farmers.
 Together, we have the opportunity to revitalize the countryside, improve access to local and sustainable food sources, and support the biodiversity and ecology of our natural communities with healthy soil, clean water, and clean air.